inf112-v21/The-Downward-Spiral/README.md

 Run the main class in `src/main/java/inf112.skeleton.app`

 There are two commands you can run.
-To start a server write `s` and hit enter
+To start a server you can simply click the `host` button or if the menu for some reasons don't work simply hit the button `s`.
 If you want to play on the same computer as the server is running as you need to enable multiple instances of main.

 in intellij you can do this by going to `Run -> Edit Configuration -> Modify options`